10 English Children’s Books to Delight Any Reader

 1. “Goodnight Moon” by Margaret Wise Brown

-Most of the story is made of short two- and three-word sentences, which is why I have listed it as the easiest book here.
+Most of the story is made of short two- and three-word sentences, which is why I’ve listed it as the easiest book here.

 2. “The Very Hungry Caterpillar” by Eric Carle

 “The Very Hungry Caterpillar” starts with a little caterpillar who comes out of its egg and starts searching for food.
 He does this every day and eats more and more food during a week.

-This children’s book is great for learning essential English words, such as numbers, foods and days of the week.
-Once again, repetition is very important for improving your English, and this book has lots of great repetition.
+This children’s book is helpful for learning essential English words, such as numbers, foods and days of the week.
+Once again, repetition is very important for improving your English, and this book has a lot of it.

 3. “If You Give a Moose a Muffin” by Laura Numeroff

-This book is one of the shortest on the list, and its language uses a lot of future tense.
+The book’s language uses a lot of the future tense.
 This means most of the sentences have the verb “will” in them.
-For example, “If you give a moose a muffin he’ll want some jam to go with it.”
-This book is especially helpful for learning future tense and its contractions (he’ll, you’ll, etc.).
+You’ll see many examples of the future tense and its contractions (he’ll, you’ll, etc.).

 If you like this book, you’ll probably also like “If You Give a Mouse a Cookie,” written by the same author.